Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Chemical equilibrium involving ions and a charged material

 Eq.~\eqref{eq_donnan1} must be set up for both ions, anion and cation, and must be combined with one more equation, for charge neutrality in the membrane, given by

 where \textit{X} is the charge density of the material, expressed as a concentration, i.e., in moles per volume, and just as for ion concentrations, this volume is the water-filled pore fraction.
-This charge density can be positive (for instance for a membrane for reverse osmosis at low pH) or negative (reverse osmosis membrane at high pH).
-When $\Phi_{\text{exc},i}$ is a constant (just like $\Phi_{\text{aff},i}$ generally is), i.e., not dependent on ion concentrations, then these equations can be solved jointly without much trouble for any mixture of ions, for a given value of membrane charge, \textit{X}, by inserting Eq.~\eqref{eq_donnan1} for all ions into Eq.~\eqref{eq_donnan2}, and solving for the Donnan potential, $\phi\s{D}$, after which plugging that result back in Eq.~\eqref{eq_donnan1} gives us all concentrations in the membrane.
+This charge density can be positive (for instance for a membrane for reverse osmosis at low pH) or negative (reverse osmosis membrane at high pH), i.e., it has a sign.
+When $\Phi_{\text{exc},i}$ is a constant (just like $\Phi_{\text{aff},i}$ generally is), i.e., not dependent on ion concentrations, then these equations can be solved jointly without much trouble for any mixture of ions, for a given value of membrane charge, \textit{X}, by inserting Eq.~\eqref{eq_donnan1} for all ions into Eq.~\eqref{eq_donnan2}, and solving for the Donnan potential, $\phi\s{D}$, after which Eq.~\eqref{eq_donnan1} gives us all concentrations in the membrane.
 This is the same when membrane charge is a function of the Donnan potential.
-For instance, for a membrane that is acidic (i.e., negatively charged, and the more so at higher pH), i.e., it is ionizable, we can implement in Eq.~\eqref{eq_donnan2} that $X=X\s{max}/\left(1+[\ce{H+}]\s{m}/K\s{A}\right)$, where both $X$ and $X\s{max}$ are negative numbers.
-The proton concentration in the membrane is also described by Eqs.~\eqref{eq_donnan1} and~\eqref{eq_donnan1a}, and for protons and hydroxyl ions typically both $\Phi_{\text{exc},i}$ and $\Phi_{\text{aff},i}$ are set to unity (i.e., to 1), resulting in the Boltzmann relationship
+For instance, for a membrane that can charge negatively, we can implement in Eq.~\eqref{eq_donnan2} that $X=X\s{max}/\left(1+[\ce{H+}]\s{m}/K\s{A}\right)$, where both $X$ and $X\s{max}$ are negative numbers.
+The proton concentration in the membrane is also described by Eq.~\eqref{eq_donnan1}, and for protons and hydroxyl ions typically both $\Phi_{\text{exc},i}$ and $\Phi_{\text{aff},i}$ are set to 1, resulting in the Boltzmann relationship

-Thus, also for an ionizable membrane, i.e., when membrane charge is a function of pH, which in turn is a function of charge, ion concentrations, etc., the resulting equations can be readily solved after iteratively solving for $\phi\s{D}$.
+Thus, also for an ionizable membrane, i.e., when membrane charge is a function of pH, which in turn is a function of charge and ion concentrations, the resulting equations can be readily solved after iteratively solving for $\phi\s{D}$.

-We now continue with a 1:1 salt as an example, though in principle any mixture of ions can considered.
+We now continue with a 1:1 salt as an example, though in principle any mixture of ions can be considered.
 The expression for charge neutrality becomes

 and the equation to be solved in $\phi\s{D}$ is